 University Archives and Special Collections is located in New Hall, which is adjacent to Swirbul.
-Among the notable special collections are William Blake; William Cobbett; William Hone; Americana; Cuala Press; expatriate literature of the 1920s and 1930s; materials on the origin and development of the English novel; Spanish Civil War Papers; the Siegfried Muller Memorial Collection of Gerhart Hauptmann; and the Robert R. McMillan Collection of Political and Presidential Memorabilia.
+Among the notable special collections are William Blake; William Cobbett; William Hone; Americana; Cuala Press; expatriate literature of the 1920s and 1930s; Spanish Civil War Papers; the Siegfried Muller Memorial Collection of Gerhart Hauptmann; the Robert R. McMillan Collection of Political and Presidential Memorabilia; and the Ormont Collection.